-Subject to the adjustment provisions contained in the 2016 Plan, a total of 6,000,000 shares of our common stock are currently reserved for issuance pursuant to the 2016 Plan.
-If this amendment is approved by our stockholders, a total of 12,800,000 shares of our common stock will be reserved for issuance pursuant to the 2016 Plan.
-The shares may be authorized, but unissued, or reacquired common stock of the Company.
+Subject to the adjustment provisions contained in the 2016 Plan, a total of 12,800,000 shares of our common stock are currently reserved for issuance pursuant to the 2016 Plan.
+Our stockholders are being asked to approve an increase of 12,000,000 shares to the maximum number of shares that may be issued pursuant to awards granted under the 2016 Plan.
+If our stockholders approve this increase, then the maximum number of shares that may be issued pursuant to awards under the 2016 Plan will be increased to 24,800,000 shares.